bklement/gitargus/README.md

 ## Installation

-The alpha version is currently hosten at [TestPyPi](https://test.pypi.org/project/gitargus/).
+The alpha version is currently hosted at [TestPyPi](https://test.pypi.org/project/gitargus/).
 You have to install dependencies first from PyPi:

 ```
 pip install yaml pytz json pathspec boto3